GET IN TOUCH

 Limits on Garnishment Amounts

-Special Circumstances Exemptions
+Special Circumstances and Exemptions

-- Court discretion: A judge may reduce the garnishment amount if evidence shows that withholding more would prevent the debtor from meeting necessary living expenses.
+• Court discretion — A judge may reduce the garnishment amount if evidence shows that withholding more would prevent the debtor from meeting necessary living expenses.

 Options to Stop or Reduce Garnishment